J1wanSeo/CAU-E3-WebCrawller--w-telegram/README.md

 # CAU E3 WebCrawller /w telegram

 ## Background
- - During School I usually miss the notice that could be helpful at my career.
-I thought that if there's robot that notice me when new articles come out.
+ - During School I usually miss the notice that could be helpful at achieving higher career.
+I thought it will helpfull, if there's robot that notice me when new articles come out.
  - By these needs I made it by python(bs4) and telegram-bot-python.

 ## Ability